-Look for an inspector who is a member in good standing of a national association of home inspectors.
+Look for an home inspector who is a member in good standing of a major association of home inspectors.

 Proper training is essential.
 Your home inspector should have been trained in a reputable home inspection training program that includes practical field training and qualifying exams as required by their association.

 Experience is important.
 No one has seen it all.
 But the more an home inspector has seen, the better they can recognize potential problems.

 Does the home inspector provide a written home inspection report?
 Communication of the home inspector’s findings is a central part of the home inspection process.
 You should receive a written report (in digital or paper form) that clearly explains any issues found and provides some guidance for dealing with them.
 It’s also a requirement of most Standards of Practice.